-Financial services are going through sweeping technological changes which are profoundly affecting the way we have been doing business.
-FinTech is all about transformation, disruption and innovation for changing the way financial institutions worldwide function.
+FinTech is all about transformation, disruption, and innovation for changing the way financial institutions worldwide function.
 A wide range of enterprises who are leveraging technology to deliver more bolder services, consumer and organizations.
-Although still in the nascent stage, this technological advancements have made a major impact within the financial sector and shows great promise for providing ease in access to financial services.
+Financial services are going through sweeping technological changes that are profoundly affecting the way we have been doing business.
+Although still in the nascent stage, these technological advancements have made a major impact within the financial sector and show great promise for providing ease in access to financial services.
 Further, it aims at reducing costs associated with loan processing and underwriting.
-The emergence of FinTech has boosted financial literacy among the public about finance, investing and institutional banking.
+The emergence of FinTech has boosted financial literacy among the public about finance, investing, and institutional banking.
 It has provided them with resources and information about handling their finances, focus on savings and rethink their long-term financial objectives.
 In the payment sector, this revolution has led to innovations like virtual and mobile banking.

 As per the Financial Stability Board, FinTech can be divided into 5 broad categories which are: